mheap/nexmo-developer/_tutorials/en/client-sdk/android-shared/add-dependencies/kotlin.md

 }
 ```

-Now in the same file add dependency for Gradle `Safe Args` plugin that provides type safety when navigating and passing data between destinations.
+In the same file, add a dependency for the Gradle `Safe Args` plugin.
+This provides type safety when navigating and passing data between destinations.
 Add new `classpath` in the `dependencies` block:

 ```groovy